 Many reasons have been put forward for this decline and I don't think there is a single cause, rather, a combination of factors.
 Don't let this put you off, the River Ure still holds good stocks of brown trout and grayling, probably as good as other Yorkshire Dales rivers, but it is the huge stocks of grayling that the Ure was once famous for that have collapsed.
 The River Ure once held shoals of grayling to equal any river I have ever fished (possibly with the exception of the River San in Poland and, Kupa and Curak rivers in Croatia).

-The River Ure is a medium sized river with good hatches of fly right through the season, but with particularly good hatches of large dark olive, yellow may dun, pale wateries, stoneflies and sedges.
+The River Ure is a medium sized river with good hatches of fly right through the season, but with particularly good hatches of Large Dark Olives, March Browns, Yellow May Duns, Pale Wateries, stoneflies and sedges.
 Fly fishing on the River Ure, 'matching the hatch', can be particularly rewarding, though not always easy!

 The River Ure has two tributaries well worth fly fishing in Upper Wensleydale; the